-- 1. Press the On/Off button.

-- 2. Press the menu button.

-- The operating modes menu opens.
-3. Select the "Settings" operating mode.

-- The first basic setting appears and can be changed using the rotary selector.

-- 4. Touch the > arrow.

-- 5. Use the rotary selector to change the values.

-- 6. Use the > arrow to switch to the next basic settings.

-- Press the menu button to save.
+- 1. Press the menu button. - The operating modes menu opens.
+2. Select the "Settings" operating mode. - The first basic setting appears. - 3.
+Use the rotary selector to change the values. - Touch the ∨ arrow to switch to the next basic settings. - Press the menu button to save.
 "Save" or "Discard" appears on the display.